badgeteam/website.old/content/blog/bodgetheme2020/20200314_initial/index.md

 ---
 date        : 2020-03-14T13:37:02+01:00
 draft       : false
+title       : "First blog! :)"
-title       : "Blogpage clean formatting" author      : "Elborro"
+author      : "Elborro"

 # Description overrides the automated summary of marked-up content
 #  at the bottom of this file.
-description : "Clean content should be properly formatted into paragraphs."
+description : "<Hello World/>"

 # Identifying mnemonics, INTERNAL use only.
 Fill AT LEAST one identifying
 # mnemonic, to refer to the project this blog is related to.